Ayoub-Vip/deep-learning-cancer-classifier/docs/docs/index.md

-# deep-learning documentation!
+# cancer-classifier documentation!

 ## Description

-this project is a part of the deep learning course, lectured by Mr. Louppe.
+this DL model classifies the type of cancer in MRI brain images, the project is a part of the deep learning course, lectured by Mr. Louppe.

 ## Commands